uphex/uphex-rfcs/000-data-streams.md

   the system. _Data Points_ emitted from a _Source_ cav have different semantics (e.g interval aggregates, snapshots, discrete);

-- **Data Points** represent discrete values persisted to the database with minimal processing;
+- **Data Points** represent discrete input points persisted to the database with minimal processing;

 - **Streams** represent series of _Data Points_ originated at either a _Source_
   or another _Stream_.
 From this perspective, a _Source_ is indistinguishable from a _Stream_;

-- **Predictions** represent values computed from a time series extracted from a _Stream_.
+- **Observations** represent values computed from a time series extracted from a _Stream_.
 They are also persisted to the database.

 Some of the ideas on the new model exist on the current model but receive a new